core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Depending on the permission set each client MAY receive a different list of topics that they are authorized to read.

-If there are existing topic_data resources under the collection resource, those will also be present in the response.
+If there are existing topic-data resources under the collection resource, those will also be present in the response.

 Example: